makersacademy/bowling-challenge/README.md

 ----
 ## IMPLEMENTATION
-Create a Bowlings class
+Create a Bowling class
-In the class, create at least two methods:
+In the class, create at least three methods:
 * 'roll', to emulate a player rolling a ball.
+* 'isSpare', to check for spares
 * 'score', to be called once the game ends.
 Should return the score for the current game.
 ---
 ## TESTS TO PASS